microsoft/node-api-dotnet/README.md

 There are two ways to get automatic marshaling between C# and JavaScript types:
   1. Compile a C# class library with `[JSExport]` attributes like the examples above.
 The source generator generates marshaling code that is compiled with the assembly.

   2. Load a pre-built .NET assembly, as in the earlier examples.
-The loader will use reflection to scan the APIs, then emit marshaling code on-demand for each type that is referenced.
+The loader will use reflection to scan the APIs, then emit marshaling code on-demand for each type that is referenced by JS.
 The code is logically equivalent to that from the source generator, but is instead emitted as IL using the [.NET System.Reflection.Emit APIs](https://learn.microsoft.com/en-us/dotnet/framework/reflection-and-codedom/emitting-dynamic-methods-and-assemblies).
 So there is a small startup cost from that reflection and IL emitting, but subsequent calls to the same APIs may be just as fast as the pre-compiled marshaling code (and are just as likely to be JITted).

 The marshaler uses the strong typing information from the C# API declarations as hints about how to convert values beteen JavaScript and C#.
 Here's a general summary of conversions:
   - Primitives (numbers, strings, etc.) are passed by value directy.